Joan Chelimo: Activism

 Chelimo is a survivor of gender-based violence.
 In order to raise awareness on the threats that athletes often face, in 2021 she co-founded Tirop’s Angels, a union of Kenyan athletes which campaigns against gender-based violence in the country and abroad.
-The organization was titled in honour of a fellow runner, the world record-holder Agnes Tirop, stabbed to death in October 2021 at her home in Iten, allegedly by her husband.
-In May 2024 the organization opened a centre in Iten which will serve as a shelter for victims of violence and abuse.
+The union was titled in honour of a fellow runner, the world record-holder Agnes Tirop, stabbed to death in October 2021 at her home in Iten, allegedly by her husband.
+In May 2024 it opened an office in Iten.

+In addition, Chelimo founded Strides for Africa,a Kenyan charitable trust focused on preventing and responding to gender-based violence.
+According to the organisation, it provides survivor support, education and women's empowerment programmes, including counselling, medical and legal assistance, educational bursaries, financial-literacy and vocational training, and community outreach initiatives.

 Personal life

 She is married and has a daughter named Ariana.
 She trains and lives in Iten.